History of the Boston Celtics: End of the "Big Three"

 Then on February 18, the Celtics signed swingman Terrence Williams to a deal.
 On February 21, the Celtics traded Leandro Barbosa and center Jason Collins for Washington Wizards guard Jordan Crawford.
 On February 28 and March 21, respectively, the Celtics signed forwards D. J. White and Shavlik Randolph.

 The Celtics finished the season with 41 wins, but played only 81 games after a home game against the Indiana Pacers on April 16 was cancelled following the Boston Marathon bombing; the game was not made up with both teams already assured of their playoff positions.
 The 41 wins were the lowest totals the Celtics achieved as a playoff-bound team since 2004.
 The Celtics trailed 3–0 to the New York Knicks in the first round of the 2013 NBA Playoffs, before losing the series in six games.
 In Game 6, the Celtics nearly completed a comeback when they went on a 20–0 run to cut the lead to 4, but that was the closest they got as the New York Knicks would take over to win.

-On June 3, 2013, head coach Doc Rivers was allowed out of his contract to coach Los Angeles Clippers and the Celtics were given a 2015 unprotected first round pick as compensation.
+On June 3, 2013, head coach Doc Rivers was allowed out of his contract to coach Los Angeles Clippers and the Celtics were given a 2015 unprotected first-round pick as compensation.
 A few days later, Paul Pierce and Kevin Garnett (after waiving his no-trade clause), along with Jason Terry and D. J. White, were traded to the Brooklyn Nets for Keith Bogans, MarShon Brooks, Kris Humphries, Kris Joseph, Gerald Wallace, and three future first-round draft picks (2014, 2016, 2018), with the option of swapping 2018 pick with Brooklyn's 2017 pick.
 The deal was later approved by the league on July 12, 2013, effectively ending the 'Big 3' era and marking the start of a youth movement for the team.
 One of the leaders of said movement was 2013 draft pick Kelly Olynyk.

-2013–2021: Brad Stevens era
+2013–2017: Brad Stevens and Isaiah Thomas years

 On July 3, 2013, Butler University head coach Brad Stevens was hired to replace Doc Rivers as head coach.
 On January 15 the Celtics traded Jordan Crawford and MarShon Brooks to the Golden State Warriors in exchange for future first and second round picks as well as Miami Heat center Joel Anthony.
 On January 19, Rajon Rondo made his return from an ACL tear.
 He was named the new Captain of the Boston Celtics, the 15th Team Captain in team history.
 The 2013–14 season marked Boston's first failure to qualify for the playoffs since 2007.